Misha Zilberman

-Misha Zilberman (Миша Зильберман; מישה זילברמן; born 25 January 1989) is an Olympic badminton player.
-Born in Russia, he competed for Israel at the 2012, 2016, 2020 and 2024 Summer Olympics, coming in 33rd, 14th, and 15th respectively, with his 2024 results still to be determined.
-He also won a bronze medal at the 2022 European Badminton Championships, and bronze medals at the 2019 and 2023 European Games.
+Misha Zilberman (Миша Зильберман; מישה זילברמן; born 25 January 1989) is an Israeli badminton player.
+He competed for Israel at the 2012, 2016, 2020 and 2024 Olympics, coming in 33rd, 14th, 15th and 27th respectively.
 He is the first Israeli player to win a medal at the European Badminton Championships.
-Zilberman represented Israel at the 2024 Paris Olympics in badminton in the Men's singles, in his fourth consecutive Olympic Games, and came in 27th.
+He won a bronze medal at the 2022 European Badminton Championships, and bronze medals at the 2019 and 2023 European Games.

 Early and personal life

 Zilberman was born in Moscow, Soviet Russia.
 He is an only child of his father, Michael, and his mother, Svetlana Zilberman.
 His father was born in Russia in 1945, and immigrated to Israel in 1991, with his wife and son Misha.
 He worked in Pardes Hannah, and then in Rishon LeZion.

 Svetlana was born in Belarus in 1958.
 She began playing badminton at the age of 12, which is how she met Michael, who was her coach.

 Both of his parents come from athletic backgrounds.
 His father was a member of the Soviet national floor gymnastics team, until he retired as the result of an injury.
 He then became the coach to the Soviet national badminton team.
 Svetlana competes in professional badminton.
 Her greatest accomplishment was winning a bronze medal in the 1986 European Badminton Championships for the USSR.
 He describes his mother as "the most important person in my career, the inspiration for my whole life."

 Zilberman served in the Israel Defense Forces from August 2007 to August 2010.
 He lives in Ness Ziona, Israel.
 He also studied towards a bachelor's degree in mathematics at Tel Aviv University for two years.